-The Company matches 100% of each dollar the employee contributes to the Plan up to the first 6% of the participant's pretax compensation.
-For employees whose pension benefit was previously frozen and who met eligibility requirements, there is a fixed "pension credit" contribution of either 3% or 6% of eligible compensation.
+The Company matches 100% of each dollar the employee contributes to the Plan up to the first 6% of the participant's pre-tax compensation.
+For employees whose pension benefit was previously frozen and who met eligibility requirements, there was a fixed "pension credit" contribution of either 3% or 6% of eligible compensation.
 The "pension credit" contribution percentage was determined on July 1, 2008, the date the pension benefit was frozen, based on age and service at the time the benefit was frozen.
-USWA participants receive no Company contribution.
+United Steelworkers of America participants received no Company contribution.
+The "pension credit" was discontinued as of August 28, 2015.